cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

 ## Conclusion

-With this tutorial, we have seen how it is possible to easily build a powerful and useful real-world DApp using Cartesi Compute.
+With this tutorial, we have seen how it is possible to easily build a powerful and useful real-world dApp using Cartesi Compute.
 The core take away idea is that tasks that are too complex or too computationally intensive to be executed on-chain (in this case, running the `scrypt` algorithm) can be moved to a special *reproducible* and *verifiable* off-chain environment using Cartesi Machines.
-This environment allows DApp developers to make use of all kinds of resources normally available for centralized applications, which in this example consisted of writing arbitrary C code using the pre-existing well-established `libscrypt` library.
+This environment allows dApp developers to make use of all kinds of resources normally available for centralized applications, which in this example consisted of writing arbitrary C code using the pre-existing well-established `libscrypt` library.